HHS-AHRQ/MEPS/R/README.md

 ## Data years 2017 and later: ASCII, SAS V9, Stata, and XLSX

-For users that prefer not to use the `MEPS` package, multiple data formats are available for MEPS public use files from data years 2017 and later.
+For users that prefer not to use the `MEPS` package, multiple data formats are available for MEPS public use files from data years 2017 and later (and also for the 2016 Medical Conditions file).
 Due to the fast loading speed and simplicity of code, the <b>Stata data format (.dta)</b> is the recommended file format.

 > <b> IMPORTANT! </b> SAS transport (.ssp) versions of most these files were created using the SAS CPORT engine.
 These CPORT data files cannot be read directly into R, and alternative file formats must be used instead.